Cambridge District Scout Archive

 Early 2010’s Gelert 55 +10, moulded frame, adjustable strap height, top pocket, additional straps to limit size, floating lid, little used

-Late 2010’s Frameless, stiffened back, padded shoulder straps, several pockets – sports holdall with rucksack style straps and belt
+Late 2010’s Frameless, stiffened back, padded shoulder straps, several pockets – sports holdall with rucksack style carrying

 JWR Archivist April 2020